Bas Jan Ader: Exhibitions, reception and impact

 Ader's first retrospective in the United States took place in 1999 at the University of California, Irvine, and travelled to two other venues; the Mary Porter Sesnon Art Gallery, University of California, Santa Cruz, and the Sweeney Art Gallery at the University of California, Riverside.
 It was curated by Brad Spence with a catalogue including contributions by Thomas Crow, Jan Tumlir, and Spence.
 In 2006, Camden Arts Centre, London held a European retrospective of his works which travelled to the Museum Boijmans Van Beuningen, Rotterdam and the Kunsthalle, Basel, Switzerland.

 More recent solo exhibitions include In Search of the Miraculous: 30 Years Later, at Centro Gallego de Arte Contemporáneo, Santiago de Compostela, Spain (2010), Suspended Between Laughter and Tears, Pitzer Art Galleries, Pitzer College, Claremont CA (2010), which travelled to the Museo de Arte Zapopan, Mexico, and the artist's first Italian retrospective Tra Due Mondi, MAMbo, Museo d'Arte Moderna di Bologna, Bologna, Italy (2013).
 Metro Pictures, NYC, had a mini-survey of his work during summer 2016, as did Simon Lee Gallery in London.

 Erika Yeomans' conceptual documentary In Search of Bas Jan's Miraculous (1998, 40 minutes, mixed media) on Ader's life and art was featured on This American Life in 1996.

-Here Is Always Somewhere Else is a 2007 documentary film about the life and work of Bas Jan Ader.
+Here Is Always Somewhere Else is a 2007 documentary film about the life and work of Ader.
 As seen through the eyes of fellow emigrant filmmaker Rene Daalder, the picture becomes an overview of contemporary art films, featuring work from artists Tacita Dean, Rodney Graham, Marcel Broodthaers, Ger van Elk, Charles Ray, Wim T. Schippers, Chris Burden, Fiona Tan, Pipilotti Rist and many others.

 Ader was one of the invited artists of the 2017 57th Venice Biennale.

+In 2023, Ader was featured in a major retrospective exhibition at Meliksetian Briggs in Dallas curated by David Quadrini.

+US band Bright Eyes included a song named ‘Bas Jan Ader’ on their 2024 album Five Dice, All Threes.